 When I re-read several of Dr. Tom’s articles recently (most – astonishingly! – had been written decades ago), I was gobsmacked when I realized that, to some physicians, his notion of patients as “empowered medical consumers” still seems revolutionary and even a tad heretical.

-IMPORTANT CAVEAT: It must now be said here that, when it comes to health information, there is a lot of embarrassingly bad stuff floating around online.
+It must be said here that, when it comes to health information, there is a lot of embarrassingly bad stuff floating around online.

 And it’s not just all those poorly written personal blogs flogging magical health products or therapies to vulnerable heart patients that make me cringe.

-I have found snake oil salesmen with the letters M.D. after their names pushing their own miracle-cure supplements and “meditative mood spray” on their self-promoting websites.
-I’ve found conflict of interest fine print at the end of medical journal studies revealing that the lead author of the study is on the take from the drug company whose product he/she is ‘studying’.
+I have found snake oil salesmen, some with the letters M.D. after their names pushing their own miracle-cure supplements and “meditative mood spray” on their self-promoting websites.
+I’ve found conflict of interest fine print at the end of medical journal papers revealing that the lead author of the study (and even the writers of treatment protocol guidelines) may be on the take from the drug company whose product he/she is studying.

 The U.S. Office of Disease Prevention and Health Promotion, working with industry experts, has identified six types of information that should be publicly disclosed to online health seekers: